What is Vitamin C (Ascorbic Acid)?

 Purity and Concentration of Ascorbic Acid (Vitamin C)

-PureBulk's L-Ascorbic acid is derived from Sorbitol, derived from Glucose that is sourced from Corn and contains no fillers, additives or anti-caking agents.
+PureBulk's L-Ascorbic acid is derived from Sorbitol, derived from Glucose and contains no fillers, additives or anti-caking agents.
 Keep cool and dry, away from strong light and heat.
 Do not freeze.

 Is a Non-Gmo statement available for this product?